Spatial Multicriteria Analysis for Environmental Decision-Making

 - Gaining first-hand experience in real-life case studies

-The target audience of this course is represented by PhD students, post-doc and research fellows, practitioners, as well as public officers interested in environmental decision-making and in the comparison of options.
+The target audience of this course is represented by PhD students, research fellows, practitioners, as well as public officers interested in environmental decision-making and in the comparison of options.